 Prerequisite(s): HIST 100; and HIST 117 or HIST 118.
 From royal colony to the establishment of the federal government under the constitution state; and local events during the American Revolution.

-Prerequisite(s): Any 100-level HIST course and any 200-level HIST course.
+Prerequisite(s): Any HIST course.
 This course examines the history of working people in the United State from the eve of the American Civil War to the present.
 Particular attention will be given to the effects of capitalist economic development on workers' lives; the role of immigration and migration in the evolution of the American working class; the consequences of racial, ethnic, and gender divisions within the workforce; changes in the occupational structure; the development of labor unions and collective bargaining; and the challenges that capital flight, financialization, and increased international competition have posed for American workers in recent decades.

 Prerequisite(s): A 100-Level Course.
 Often associated with the magical and supernatural, the medieval world can seem mysterious.
 But was it really?
 Engage this frequently misunderstood period by embarking on a multimedia exploration of a society of castles, courts, cathedrals and combat that helped lay the foundations of our world.

-Prerequisite(s): Any 200-level HIST course.
+Prerequisite(s): Any HIST course.
 The questions of women and gender in the Middle East have been subject to much controversy and many stereotypes.
 This course challenges some of these prevalent and preconceived ideas by discussing the changing role of women and gender in the Middle East and North Africa over time from a historical perspective.

 Prerequisite(s): any 100 level HIST course.
 Recent Iranian history has been full of unexpected turns.
 Whether it was the 1979 revolution, which resulted in the establishment of the first ever Islamic Republic in the history of the Muslim world, or the 2022 uprising around the slogan “Woman, Life, Freedom,” the world has been taken by surprise at every juncture.
 This course aims to provide a better understanding of Modern Iran by approaching Iranian history from the early nineteenth century to the present day in a thematic fashion, covering diverse aspects of its politics, society and culture.
 More specifically, this course will consider themes such as cultural and societal transformations, women and gender, politics as expressed in Islamic and secular ideologies, as well as the role of global powers in the politics of the country and the Iranian response to it.
 In addition to a discussion of the basics of modern Iranian history, this course will also introduce students to the major trends in modern Iranian historiography.